yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ycql.md

 The `SUPERUSER` status should be given only to a limited number of users.
 Applications should generally not access the database using an account that has the superuser privilege.

-**NOTE** Only a role with the `SUPERUSER` privilege can create a new role with the `SUPERUSER` privilege, or grant it to an existing role.
+Only a role with the `SUPERUSER` privilege can create a new role with the `SUPERUSER` privilege, or grant it to an existing role.

 To create a superuser `admin` with the `LOGIN` privilege, run the following command using a superuser account: